How do you involve your works council in the transition to a flex office?

 • Environmental impact,

-• Costs generated,
+• Costs incurred,

 • Provisional timetable with implementation schedule and transition phase.